ForwardStar/RadixGraph/README.md

 # RadixGraph
 RadixGraph is used for **storing and updating weighted graphs in the main memory**.

-Key features: RadixGraph is built upon a novel **Space-Optimized Radix Tree (SORT)** as the vertex index to insert or query vertices, which significantly reduces the memory consumption of graph storage compared to existing in-memory graph systems.
+Key features: RadixGraph is built upon a novel **Space-Optimized Radix Tree (SORT)** as the vertex index to insert or query vertices.
 For edge storage, RadixGraph supports **amortized O(1) time for dynamic graph updates** (insertion, deletion and update of edges).

 You can incorporate **RadixGraph** to any C++ project requiring dynamic graph storage and updates.
 Either single-threaded, multi-threaded, or concurrent read-write workloads, RadixGraph can efficiently handle them.
-We also encourage users to incorporate **SORT** into their own projects for general applications (e.g., key-value stores, document indexing), as it is a space-optimized fundamental data structure.
+We also encourage users to incorporate **SORT** into their projects for general applications (e.g., key-value stores, document indexing).

 # Compile
 We recommend using compiler ``GCC 11.4.0+``.
 You need to compile RadixGraph on Linux platform with OpenMP and Intel Thread Building Block (TBB).